 Once they get to grips with the cause-effect concept they start exploring the Canvas.
 They’re drawn into the story of the whole system, the dynamic structure, the feedback loops.
 See more

-‘Transformation’ must be near the top of the list of most overused business language.
-It sounds so grandiose, so important and yet has no universal meaning.
-Could the hype hitched to this bandwagon even devalue the work of people trying to make the world better?
+‘Transformation’ must be near the top of the list of the most over-used business language.
+It sounds so grandiose and yet has no universal meaning.
 See more

-Over Christmas the kids decided to count stuff in the house.
+Over the holidays the kids decided to count stuff in the house.

 Is there something we can learn from the experience of a five and seven year old about measuring things?
 See more